uk000/goto/README.md

 ## <a name="server-listeners"></a>  > Listeners

-The server starts with a single http listener on port given to it as command line arg (defaults to 8080).
-It exposes listener APIs to let you manage additional HTTP listeners (TCP support will come in the future).
+The server starts with a single http listener on the bootstrap port (given as a command line arg, defaults to 8080).
+It exposes listener APIs to let you add/manage additional HTTP/TCP listeners.
 The ability to launch and shutdown listeners lets you do some chaos testing.
-All listener ports respond to the same set of API calls, so any of the APIs described below as well as runtime traffic proxying can be done via any active listener.
+All listener ports respond to the same set of API calls, so any of the HTTP APIs described below as well as runtime traffic proxying can be done via any active HTTP listener, and any TCP operation can be performed on any active TCP listener.

 Adding TLS cert and key for a listener using `/cert` and `/key` API will configure the listener for serving HTTPS traffic when it's opened/reopened.
 An already opened HTTP listener can be reopened as HTTPS listener by configuring TLS certs for it and calling `/reopen`.

+#### TCP
+While the rest of the documentation describes various HTTP operations in various sections, operations supported by TCP listeners are summarized here:
+1. A TCP port can be configured with various timeouts that control either the connection lifetime (regardless of activity) and idle timeouts.
+2. By default, a TCP listener executes in `silent` mode.
+In this mode, the behavior of the listener depends on the `connectionLife`.
+If `connectionLife` is set to a non-zero value, the listener waits for the configured lifetime and closes the client connection, and never responds to any bytes received.
+If `connectionLife` is set to zero, the listener waits for the first byte to arrive and then closes the client connection.
+3. If `Echo` mode is enabled on a TCP listener, the listener echoes back the bytes received from the client.
+The `echoPacketSize` configures the echo buffer size, which is the number of bytes that the listener will need to receive from the client before echoing back.
+If more data is received than the `echoPacketSize`, it'll echo multiple chunks each of `echoPacketSize` size.
+In `echo` mode, the connection enforces `readTimeout` and `connIdleTimeout` based on the activity: any new bytes recevied reset the read/idle timeouts.
+It applies `writeTimeout` when sending the echo response to the client.
+If `connectionLife` is set, it controls the overall lifetime of the connection and the connection will close upon reaching the max life regardless of the activity.
+4. `Stream` operation can be enabled on a TCP listener via the APIs described below.
+If `stream` is enabled, it takes precedence over `echo` mode, and the connection starts streaming TCP bytes per the given configuration as soon as a client connects.
+None of the timeouts or max life applies in streaming mode, and the client connection closes automatically once the streaming completes.
+5. In all cases, client may close the connection proactively causing the ongoing operation to abort.

 #### APIs
 |METHOD|URI|Description|